Leggi questo post in: Italiano

-If that’s too much work or takes more time that you have, you could also just quickly apply a Sticker Kid iron-on name label!
-I really love these labels (read my full review here) and all Cucicucicoo readers can get a 10% discount on all customized stickers, iron-on labels and ID bracelets at Stickerkid.com* with the coupon code “CUCICUCICOO”!
-Worldwide shipping is super fast, too!
+If that’s too much work or takes more time that you have, you could also just quickly apply an iron-on name label!
+I really love the labels by Etichette Adesive* (a small, independently-owned Italian customized name label company) and all Cucicucicoo readers can get a 10% discount on all customized stickers, iron-on labels and ID bracelets with the coupon code “cucicucicoo”!
+(Unfortuantely, shipping is only to Italy at this time.)

 Sewing the outer pencil